 Wilhelm Neusser was born in Cologne, Germany.
 From 1997 to 2001, he studied at the Staatliche Akademie der Bildenden Künste in Karlsruhe.
 He was also a guest student in art history and theory at the Hochschule für Gestaltung Karlsruhe.
 After his studies, Neusser lived and worked in Cologne until relocating to the United States in 2011.
 Neusser's work has been widely exhibited and he has received numerous awards and fellowships, including ZVAB Phönix Art Prize, Tutzing am Starnberger See, 2007; International Artist in Residence, Boots Contemporary Art Space, St. Louis, 2009; Artist Research Trust (A.R.T), 2015.
 He currently lives in Cambridge and works in Somerville, Massachusetts.

 In July 2016, Neusser was featured in New England contemporary arts magazine Big Red & Shiny in an interview written by gallery co-owner Jim Kiely.

-Neusser designed a special site-specific installation, titled ELSEWHERE - Provincial Perspectives, for the Goethe Institut in Boston, which ran from September 8-30, 2017.
+Neusser designed a special site-specific installation, titled ELSEWHERE - Provincial Perspectives, for the Goethe Institut in Boston, which ran from September 8 to 30, 2017.
 Read Jim Kiely's review of the exhibition here.

 Reflecting on my own Rhenish upbringing, my current work explores the German notion of Heimat (home).
 A recent series, The Immerath Project, is named after a nearby village currently being relocated as a result of strip mining; its buildings torn down to give way to excavated expanses.
 Immerath acts as a stand-in for a region in which disappearance and development, nostalgia and progress go hand-in-hand.
 The Immerath paintings portray a scarred landscape, on whose plowed surface - like a palimpsest - traces of old layers remain visible.